Charles de Noailles: Biography

-Charles died on 28 April 1981 in Grasse.
+Charles died on April 28, 1981 in Grasse.
+He is buried in Montparnasse Cemetery in Paris.

 Patrons of the arts

 Charles and Marie-Laure de Noailles were patrons of the arts.
-Their 'hotel' at Place des Etats-Unis was restored in modern style in 1926 by Jean-Michel Franck, and was a focus for a large circle.
+Their Hôtel particulier at Place des Etats-Unis was restored in the modern art style in 1926 by Jean-Michel Frank.
+It was a focus for a large circle of artists and intellectuals in Paris during the Surrealism era.

 In 1929, Charles de Noailles bought the manuscript of The 120 Days of Sodom, the first great work of the Marquis de Sade.
 His wife Marie-Laure was a direct descendant of de Sade.

-Charles financed Man Ray's film Les Mystères du Château de Dé (1929), which centers around Villa Noailles in Hyères.
-He also financed Jean Cocteau's film Le Sang d'un Poète (1930) and Luis Buñuel and Salvador Dalí's L'Âge d'Or (1930).
+Charles financed Man Ray's Dada film Les Mystères du Château de Dé (1929), which centers around Villa Noailles in Hyères.
+He also financed Jean Cocteau's film Le Sang d'un Poète (1930) and Luis Buñuel's L'Âge d'Or (1930), which was co-written by Salvador Dalí.
 Charles and his wife appeared in Les Mystères du Château de Dé as well as Le Sang d'un Poète.

-In 1929 or 1930, Charles made possible the career of Dali by purchasing in advance a large work for 29,000 francs, thus enabling Dali and Gala to return from Paris to Port Lligat and devote themselves to his art.
+In 1929 or 1930, Charles made possible the career of Salvador Dalí by purchasing in advance a large work for 29,000 francs, thus enabling Dali and Gala Dalí to return from Paris to Portlligat and devote themselves to his art.

-The de Noailles had an extensive correspondence with Francis Poulenc and commissioned him on two occasions.
-He received 25000 Francs for Aubade, which he wrote for one of their balls at Place des États-Unis where it premiered on 18 June 1929.
-Le Bal Masqué, inspired by Max Jacob's Le Laboratoire Central, was written for a private celebration on 20 April 1932 at the municipal theatre in Hyères.
+The de Noailles had an extensive correspondence with French composer and pianist Francis Poulenc and commissioned him on two occasions.
+Poulenc received 25000 Francs for Aubade, which he wrote for one of the de Noailles' balls at Place des États-Unis, where it premiered on June 18, 1929.
+Le Bal Masqué, inspired by Max Jacob's Le Laboratoire Central, was written for a private celebration on April 20, 1932 at the municipal theatre in Hyères.